aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ```

+**Remarks**

+NOTE: This property is now obsolete.
+Instead, please use PivotTable.ShowHeaders property.
+This method will be removed 12 months later since April 2026.
+Aspose apologizes for any inconvenience you may have experienced.

 ### setShowRowHeaderCaption(boolean) {#setShowRowHeaderCaption-boolean-}

 <b>@deprecated.</b> Please use the 'showRowHeaderCaption' property instead.
 Indicates whether row header caption is shown in the PivotTable report Indicates whether Display field captions and filter drop downs